-Okpo Land remained abandoned following its closure with the rides left in place including the capsized cart from which the child plummeted to her death in 1999.
-It remained hanging over the edge as it had done on that tragic day until the park began to be demolished in 2011.
+Okpo Land remained abandoned following its closure with the rides left in place.
+Hauntingly, the capsized duck train from which the child plummeted to her death in 1999 remained hanging over the edge as it had done on that tragic day until the park began to be demolished in 2011.

 The theme park itself was designed like much of Korea :: build it small, build it dense, and make it mediocre.
 None of the rides were great, but they weren’t completely rubbish either.
 And just like architecture in much of Asia, all rides were built one on top of the other, quite literally in fact.
 The rocket ship you see in the last few of the photos is above another ride.
 Both, were built inside the tracks of the sky-bike ride, which is an efficient use of space.
 The rides Okpo Land could claim were :: a swinging Viking ride (of course), a carousel, a roller coaster, a spinning rocket ship ride with a smaller ride below, bumper cars, some sort of virtual reality motion simulator, and a few buildings which most likely housed some games, noraebangs, and restrooms.
 In addition to the rides on the campus of Okpo Land, there was also a building that housed an indoor swimming pool and sauna.

 This is one of the sole surviving videos from when Okpo Land was open.
 The quality is poor but it gives a sense of what the park was like and how densely the rides were packed.

 I really want to go!
 My dad died here, this is a great memorial site